-- · imposes a non-deductible annual fee on pharmaceutical manufacturers or importers who sell "branded prescription drugs"; - increases the minimum level of Medicaid rebates payable by manufacturers of brand-name drugs from 15.1% to 23.1%, effective 2011; - · could result in the imposition of injunctions; - requires collection of rebates for drugs paid by Medicaid managed care organizations; - requires manufacturers to participate in a coverage gap discount program, under which they now must agree to offer 70% point-of-sale discounts off negotiated prices of applicable branded drugs to eligible beneficiaries during their coverage gap period, as a condition for the manufacturer's outpatient drugs to be covered under Medicare Part D; and - creates a process for approval of biologic therapies that are similar or identical to approved biologics.
+- imposes a non-deductible annual fee on pharmaceutical manufacturers or importers who sell "branded prescription drugs"; - increases the minimum level of Medicaid rebates payable by manufacturers of brand-name drugs from 15.1% to 23.1%, effective 2011; - could result in the imposition of injunctions; - requires collection of rebates for drugs paid by Medicaid managed care organizations; - requires manufacturers to participate in a coverage gap discount program, under which they now must agree to offer 70% point-of-sale discounts off negotiated prices of applicable branded drugs to eligible beneficiaries during their coverage gap period, as a condition for the manufacturer's outpatient drugs to be covered under Medicare Part D; and - creates a process for approval of biologic therapies that are similar or identical to approved biologics.

-There have been legislative and judicial efforts to repeal, replace, or change some or all of the PPACA, including measures taken during the Trump administration.
-For example, on December 14, 2018, a Texas U.S. District Court Judge ruled that the PPACA is unconstitutional in its entirety because the "individual mandate" was repealed by Congress as part of the Tax Act.
-On July 10, 2019, the Court of Appeals for the Fifth Circuit heard oral argument in this case.
-In March 2020, the United States Supreme Court granted the petitions for writs of certiorari to review this case, and held oral arguments in November 2020, although it is uncertain when a decision will be made or how the United States Supreme Court will rule.
-It is unclear how such litigation and other efforts to repeal and replace the PPACA as well as healthcare measures of the Biden administration will impact the PPACA and our business.
-Litigation and legislation over the PPACA are likely to continue, with unpredictable and uncertain results.
+There have been legislative and judicial efforts to repeal, replace, or change some or all of the PPACA.
+In June 2021, the United States Supreme Court held that Texas and other challengers had no legal standing to challenge the PPACA, dismissing the case without specifically ruling on the constitutionality of the PPACA.
+Accordingly, the PPACA remains in effect in its current form.
+It is unclear how this Supreme Court decision, future litigation, and healthcare measures promulgated by the Biden administration will impact the implementation of the ACA, our business, financial condition and results of operations.
+Litigation and legislation over the PPACA may continue, with unpredictable and uncertain results.
 Complying with any new legislation or reversing changes implemented under the PPACA could be time-intensive and expensive, resulting in a material adverse effect on our business.
 We cannot assure you that the PPACA, as currently enacted or as amended in the future, will not adversely affect our business and financial results and we cannot predict how future federal or state legislative or administrative changes relating to healthcare reform will affect our business.

 In addition, other legislative changes have been proposed and adopted since the PPACA was enacted.
 For example, the Budget Control Act of 2011, among other things, created the Joint Select Committee on Deficit Reduction to recommend proposals for spending reductions to Congress.
-The Joint Select Committee did not achieve a targeted deficit reduction of at least \$1.2 trillion for the years 2013 through 2021, which triggered the legislation's automatic reduction to several government programs, including aggregate reductions to Medicare payments to providers of up to two percent per fiscal year, starting in 2013, which will remain in effect through 2030, with the exception of a temporary suspension implemented under various COVID-19 relief legislation from May 1, 2020 through March 31, 2021, unless additional Congressional action is taken.
+The Joint Select Committee did not achieve a targeted deficit reduction of at least \$1.2 trillion for the years 2013 through 2021, which triggered the legislation's automatic reduction to several government programs, including aggregate reductions to Medicare payments to providers of up to two percent per fiscal year, starting in 2013, which will remain in effect through 2030, with the exception of a temporary suspension implemented under various COVID-19 relief legislation from May 1, 2020 through the end of 2021, unless additional Congressional action is taken.
 In January 2013, President Obama signed into law the ATRA, which delayed for another two months the budget cuts mandated by the sequestration provisions of the Budget Control Act of 2011.
 The ATRA, among other things, also reduced Medicare payments to several providers, including hospitals, and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.
 We cannot predict whether any additional legislative changes will affect its business.